Khao Sok National Park Guide: Emerald Lakes & Floating Bungalows

 1 Night / 2 Days

-Perfect for travelers who are short on time.
-You can do a longtail boat tour of Cheow Lan Lake, enjoy the views, and get a quick feel for the surrounding jungle.
-It’s a great introduction to the park but doesn’t leave room for trekking or additional activities.
+Perfect for visitors who are short on time, like we were.
+You really only have time to do one experience, which has to be the longtail boat tour of Cheow Lan Lake.
+It’s a nice introduction to the national park but doesn’t leave any room for jungle treks or additional activities.

 Khao Sok National Park - Tour to the Park